mcaacm/Nonadiabatic-transition-paths-from-quantum-jump-trajectories-data-archive/README.md

 record of all wavefunction propogations, starting from the initial wavefunction followed by a print out of the wavefunction at every time at which a jump occurs.
 The wavefunction will be printed with the following format:

 '0 (time) 0

 REAL(coefficients(1)) IMAGINARY(coefficients(1)) REAL(coefficients(2)) IMAGINARY(coefficients(2))...'

 if the wavefunction has not collapsed to an eigenstate.
-The coefficients refer to the contribution of each energy eigenstate to the overall wavefunction If the wavefunction has collapsed to an eigenstate the output will read '0 (time) (collapsed eigenstate) REAL(coefficients(collapsed eigenstate)), IMAGINARY(coefficients(collapsed eigenstate))' meaning only data for the sole occupied entry will be printed to save space.
+The coefficients refer to the contribution of each energy eigenstate to the overall wavefunction If the wavefunction has collapsed to an eigenstate the output will read:

+'0 (time) (collapsed eigenstate) REAL(coefficients(collapsed eigenstate)), IMAGINARY(coefficients(collapsed eigenstate))'

+meaning only data for the sole occupied entry will be printed to save space.
 The leading zero in the specification line, 'id' in the code, was important when OMP functions were employed but is no longer relevant and always set to zero.